 The KDIGO guideline suggests that patients with hypertension and CKD are advised to undertake, where tolerated, at least 150 minutes of moderate intensity physical activity per week.
 The KDIGO guideline recommends targeting a salt intake of <5 g per day, and has a Practice Point noting that salt substitutes rich in potassium may not be appropriate for certain groups of patients with CKD.
-Although the target intake differs from the NICE recommended target of maximum of 6g/day and 3g/day by 2025, the KDIGO level was chosen to provide agreement with existing guidelines to facilitate public health policy decisions.
+Although the target intake differs from the NICE recommended target of maximum of 6g/day, the KDIGO level was chosen to provide agreement with existing guidelines to facilitate public health policy decisions.